 Consuming fried food is a bad idea because all that fat in your belly needs acid to be digested.
 This acid can spill into your esophagus and cause a feeling of heaviness in your chest or heartburn.

-Coffee is absolutely awful before bedtime.
-Does this even need to be said?
-Especially, since we all rely on coffee to do the exact opposite of sleep, every single day.
 The caffeine in coffee travels immediately to your brain and stimulates the Central Nervous System, keeping you alert and awake.

-Try to avoid drinking any form of coffee after 6 P.M. so you don’t have trouble sleeping.
+Try to avoid drinking any form of coffee after 6 P.M. so you do not have trouble sleeping.
 Pay attention to how coffee affects you.
 Some people need to have a much earlier cut off so they can still sleep soundly.
 In fact, dark chocolate and energy drinks like Red Bull also contain caffeine and should be avoided before going to bed.